GQBrendel/ObserverPattern/README.md

-# CommandPattern
+# ObserverPattern

-Implementation of character controller for a 2D game using the Design Patter "Command".
+Implementation of achievment system for a 2D game using the Design Patter "Observer".
+The project has another one of my design patterns study projects as a base for the character controller using Command Pattern (https://github.com/GQBrendel/CommandPattern)

 Based on the book Game Programming Patterns by Robert Nystrom available at: http://gameprogrammingpatterns.com/